 Worried about parking in Yosemite?
 You should be!
 Over FIVE MILLION tourists visit the park each year, and Yosemite National Park has now implemented parking and driving restrictions.
 Because of this congestion, traffic can be…no pun intended…a bear!
 There can be delays up to one hour just to get in the gate, especially during holiday weekends.
 Certain roads in Yosemite close during the winter, and many require snow chains.
 So make sure you call ahead to make sure you have the safest route possible.

-So why not just leave the driving to us and enjoy the view?
+Leave the driving to us and enjoy the view!

 Discover Yosemite has seasoned drivers and extremely comfortable, air-conditioned buses that will make your trip to Yosemite National Park a fun, comfortable, and no-stress experience.

 Leave your car in Oakhurst and hire us!
 Check out our pick up locations.

 Click here for information about booking a tour.

 After you arrive at the Southern Entrance of Yosemite National Park via Highway 41, you will have a good 45-60 minute drive to the valley, with many twists and turns along the mountainous cliffs.
 But why fight the traffic?
 Let Discover Yosemite do the driving for you and enjoy the scenic views of the park while talking with your friends or listening to one of our knowledgable tour guides give you the history of the Park.